Skip to Main Content

 Tax credits

-A tax credit reduces the income tax an individual or organization owes.
+A tax credit reduced the income tax an individual or organization owes.
 Refundable tax credits can increase a tax return, whereas nonrefundable tax credits don’t convert to a return after they help completely reduce any owed taxes.

 • Alaska